-In today's gig economy, there are not many ways to make money as a musician.
+In today's gig economy, there are many ways to make money, even as a musician.
 Mazel Musical Arts believes that right now is the right time to work together in order to thrive.

 With that thought in mind, we have decided to build a state of the art streaming broadcast studio, right here in Weymouth.
-We will soon be featuring local originated streaming radio broadcasts, featuring local artists, with local stories as well as musically knowledgeable radio hosts.
+We will soon be featuring locally originated streaming radio/tv broadcasts, featuring local artists, with local stories as well as musically knowledgeable radio hosts.

 You can be a part of this and share in the subscriber profits.
 We build this together.
 Please call or email us for more information (see contact info at top of each page).